piledge/pizzR/README.md

 ## Installation

-`pizzR` is currently only available through GitHub and can be downloaded easily using devtools.
+`pizzR` is currently only available through GitHub and can be downloaded easily using devtools:

 ```
 # install.packages("devtools")